 What Teachers Are Saying About Remind

-We’ve heard from a number of high school teachers who say that they like Remind (formerly Remind 101).
-Getting students and parents signed up takes very little time because Remind gives you a specific code students (or parents) can use to join the class of a particular teacher.
-Some teachers even make the sign-up process part of their class routine in the first week to ensure that all of their students are onboard.
-(Imagine how much your students will love you if you actually allow them to take out their phones in class, even momentarily.)
+We’ve heard from a number of teachers who say that they like Remind because it is simple.
+Getting students and parents signed up takes very little time, and some teachers even make the sign-up process part of their class routine in the first week to ensure that all of their students are on board.

 Here’s what students see when they receive a text on Remind.
 The phone number at the top belongs to Remind, so the students and parents never have access to your personal number.
 You don’t have access to student numbers either.